5 Best Floating Magnetic Lamp Displays To Brighten Up Your Home

 The cool thing about Volta is that it sticks to a minimalist design with neutral colors.
 Therefore, you can pair it with anything, and it is bound to look good.

 You can find similar designs out there, such as the Buckminster by Flyte.
-But Floatley’s Volta is the most affordable option of similar-styled levitating bulbs and lamps.
+But Floatley’s Volta is the most affordable option of similar-styled levitating bulbs and Floating lamp.

 - Discounted price of $149